Analysis | How the Vikings shook off key personnel losses to remain contenders in the NFC North

 “Keeping two safeties who I think are the two best safeties in the league relieves some stress on those young guys on the corner,” Spielman said.

-The Vikings had some additional work to do to create cap space, and they addressed that in part by extending quarterback Kirk Cousins’ contract for two more years.
-But the next, more important step was to make the roster younger, and Spielman accomplished this by wheeling and dealing until Minnesota wound up with 15 picks in the 2020 NFL draft.
-The Vikings got four picks in a trade with the Buffalo Bills in exchange for star wide receiver Stefon Diggs, including the 22nd overall, and made several moves during the draft to procure more selections.
+The Vikings had some additional work to do to create salary cap space, and they addressed that in part by extending quarterback Kirk Cousins’s contract for two more years.
+But the next, more important step was to make the roster younger, and Spielman accomplished that by wheeling and dealing until Minnesota wound up with 15 picks in the 2020 draft.
+The Vikings got four picks in a trade with the Buffalo Bills for star wide receiver Stefon Diggs, including the 22nd overall, and Spielman made several moves during the draft to procure more selections.

-It was a volume strategy influenced by the fact that the draft process was limited due to the novel coronavirus pandemic, from canceled pro days and in-person visits to an uncertain undrafted free agency period.
+It was a volume strategy influenced by the fact that the draft process was limited amid the novel coronavirus pandemic, from canceled pro days and scrapped in-person visits to an uncertain undrafted free agency period.

 “We thought it was important this year to have a lot of draft picks,” Spielman said.

-It will now fall to some of those draft picks and other young players on the roster to fill the voids left by veterans.
+It will now fall to some of those draft picks and other young players to fill the voids left by veterans.
 Spielman said he feels good about 2018 first-round pick Mike Hughes stepping up at cornerback, along with 2020 selections Jeff Gladney and Cameron Dantzler.
-Justin Jefferson, drafted with the 22nd pick, appears poised to replace Diggs’ starting job in the receiving corps.
+Justin Jefferson, drafted with the 22nd pick, appears poised to take Diggs’s starting job in the receiving corps.

 But the move to add more picks ended up helping in another, surprising way: the trade for Ngakoue.
-Spielman, who was interviewed for this article before making the Ngakoue trade, started last weekend with 10 choices in the 2021 draft and what likely will be third- and sixth-round compensatory picks next year.
-That type of draft capital meant it was no big deal for the Vikings to send the Jaguars a second-round pick and a fifth-rounder that could convert to a third — especially not in exchange for a talent like Ngakoue at a premium position like edge rusher.
+Spielman, who was interviewed for this article before making the Ngakoue trade, started last weekend with 10 choices and what probably will be third- and sixth-round compensatory picks in the 2021 draft.
+That type of draft capital meant it was no big deal for the Vikings to send the Jaguars a second-round pick and a fifth-rounder that could convert to a third — especially not for a talent such as Ngakoue at a premium position.

-Ngakoue’s arrival shores up what might have been Minnesota’s biggest remaining roster hole, placing a dynamic rusher opposite Danielle Hunter.
-On defense, the Vikings now have a core group of five Pro Bowlers — Ngakoue and Hunter on the edges, Kendrick and Barr at linebacker and Smith in the secondary, where he is joined by Harris, who earned the team’s franchise tag this year.
+Ngakoue’s arrival shores up what might have been Minnesota’s biggest roster hole, placing a dynamic edge rusher opposite Danielle Hunter.
+On defense, the Vikings now have a core group of five Pro Bowlers — Ngakoue and Hunter on the edges, Kendrick and Barr at linebacker and Smith in the secondary, where he is joined by Harris, who earned the franchise tag this year.

-Combine that with an offense that remains largely unchanged from last year’s playoff team, featuring Cousins and an impressive group of weapons in running back Dalvin Cook, wide receiver Adam Thielen and tight end Kyle Rudolph, and it’s a recipe to remain very competitive in the NFC North.
+Combine that with an offense that remains largely unchanged from last year’s playoff team, featuring Cousins and an impressive group of weapons in running back Dalvin Cook, wide receiver Adam Thielen and tight end Kyle Rudolph, and it’s a recipe to remain competitive in the NFC North.

-The Vikings will face stiff competition for the division crown, from a Green Bay Packers team coming off a 13-3 season and an NFC championship game appearance to a pair of hungry, win-now teams in the Detroit Lions and Chicago Bears.
-Other big decisions remain, including a potential contract extension for Cook, who has become one of the NFL’s premier young backs.
-But their outlook appears much brighter now, for both this season and in the future, than it might have been if not for some clever maneuvering by Spielman.
+The Vikings will face stiff competition from the Green Bay Packers, who are coming off a 13-3 regular season and an appearance in the NFC championship game, and the hungry, win-now Detroit Lions and Chicago Bears.
+Other big decisions remain, including a potential contract extension for Cook.
+But their outlook appears much brighter, for both this season and the future, than it might have been if not for some clever maneuvering by Spielman.

 Read more: